 Size 440x210px

 The draft will be saved locally to a predefined folder.
-The tool will automatically name the layout with the sub-brand name, date and version number.
+The tool will automatically name the layout with the brand + skin names, date and version number.

 Saving the draft multiple times on the same session, will override the previous version saved.
-(Session – the user opened the tool and did not change the sub-brand in the header dropdown).
+(Session – the user opened the tool and did not change the brand and/or skin in the header dropdown).

 Title: “Draft saved!”